hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

-In order to mitigate failure of, e.g., devices storing key material and to facilitate other types of disaster recovery, backups of private keys and their associated states SHOULD be considered as part of a security architecture.
+In order to mitigate failure of, e.g., devices storing key material and to facilitate other types of disaster recovery, backups of private keys and their associated states should be considered as part of a security architecture.

 In this document, _backup management_ refers to all mechanisms surrounding the goal to guarantee the availability of the private key and state, but with